- Open enrollment for 2022 health coverage runs from November 1, 2021 through January 15, 2022.

 Iowa’s plan management functions include selecting and monitoring the qualified health plans (QHP) that offer policies on the exchange.
 Iowa’s role in consumer assistance is education and outreach, coordinating the in-person consumer assisters, and overseeing the Navigator program.
 The federal government manages the exchange website and call center, and funds the Navigator program.

-But federal Navigator funding was cut significantly for the fall 2017 open enrollment period (for 2018 coverage), as was funding for outreach and advertising for HealthCare.gov.
+Federal Navigator funding was cut significantly for the fall 2017 open enrollment period (for 2018 coverage), as was funding for outreach and advertising for HealthCare.gov.
 In 2018, Iowa did not receive any navigator grants at all.
 But one Iowa organization, First Choice Services, received $100,000 in navigator funding in 2019, and another $100,000 in 2020.
+And in 2021, when Navigator funding was increased to a record high by the Biden administration, two agencies in Iowa received a total of more than $462,000 (First Choice Services, as well as Planned Parenthood of the Heartland).

 When can I enroll in health insurance in Iowa?

-Which insurers offer coverage in the Iowa marketplace?
+Which health insurance carriers offer 2022 coverage in the Iowa marketplace?

-The following insurers offer plans in the Iowa exchange as of 2021, with plan availability varying from one location to another:
+The following insurers offer plans in the Iowa exchange for 2022, with plan availability varying from one location to another:

 For perspective, here’s a look back at average rate changes in Iowa’s exchange over the years:

-- For 2015 plans, A study by The Commonwealth Fund found that marketplace premiums in Iowa increased by 11 percent on average compared to 2014.
+- For 2015, average rates increased by 11%.
+A study by The Commonwealth Fund found that marketplace premiums in Iowa increased by 11% on average compared to 2014.
 The Commonwealth Fund’s study was weighted for differences in premiums between urban/suburban/ rural areas and insurer participation.

-- For 2019, overall average rates decreased by 9 percent.
+- For 2019, overall average rates decreased by 9%.
 Wellmark rejoined Iowa’s exchange, so plans were available statewide from both Wellmark and Medica.
-Medica’s average premiums decreased by 9 percent for 2019, although it varied by plan.
+Medica’s average premiums decreased by 9% for 2019, although it varied by plan.
 Wellmark had no applicable rate change, since they were new to the market for 2019.
 Wellmark had previously participated in the exchange for one year, in 2017, but had only offered plans in 40 of the state’s 99 counties.
 So their statewide coverage offerings in 2019 were an expansion over what they were offering prior to their exit from the ACA-compliant market at the end of 2017.
-[Under HIPAA [see 42 USC 300-gg-42(b)(2)], an insurer that entirely exits the individual market in a particular state cannot re-enter that state’s individual market for five years.
-But Wellmark did not discontinue their grandfathered and grandmothered individual market plans in Iowa in 2018, so their exit from the ACA-compliant individual market did not constitute a full exit from the individual market in the state.
-As such, there was nothing preventing them from re-entering that segment of the market in 2019.][As was the case for 2019, public hearings were not necessary for ACA-compliant plans, given the average rates decreases.
-But public hearings were held for the proposed rate increases for grandfathered and grandmothered individual market plans issued by Golden Rule and Wellmark.
-There were 3,379 people with grandfathered and grandmothered Golden Rule plans for which the insurer proposed an average rate increase of 11 percent.
-And Wellmark proposed an average 2019 rate increase of 8.1 percent for 63,500 Iowa residents who had grandmothered and grandfathered plans in 2018.]

-- For 2020, overall average premiums decreased by 11 percent.
-Wellmark’s average premiums increased by a little under 5 percent, with slight variation depending on whether the plan has a statewide network (Wellmark Health) or a community-based network (Wellmark Value Health).
-But Medica’s average premiums decreased 11.3 percent for 2020.
-And because Medica had nearly all of the market share, overall average premiums were nearly 11 percent lower in 2020 than they were in 2019.
+- For 2020, overall average premiums decreased by 11%.
+Wellmark’s average premiums increased by a little under 5%, with slight variation depending on whether the plan has a statewide network (Wellmark Health) or a community-based network (Wellmark Value Health).
+But Medica’s average premiums decreased 11.3% for 2020.
+And because Medica had nearly all of the market share, overall average premiums were nearly 11% lower in 2020 than they were in 2019.

-Iowa law requires the state to hold a public hearing for proposed rate increases that exceed the average annual health spending growth rate, which was 5.5 percent in 2020.
-Wellmark’s proposed average rate increase was less than 5 percent and Medica proposed a rate decrease, so no public hearings were held.
+Iowa law requires the state to hold a public hearing for proposed rate increases that exceed the average annual health spending growth rate, which was 5.5% in 2020.
+Wellmark’s proposed average rate increase was less than 5% and Medica proposed a rate decrease, so no public hearings were held.

 Enrollment in Iowa’s exchange